 The best way for the tendons to heal is to stick to a care plan.
 The more you rest and practice physical therapy, the quicker and better your injury will heal.

-Call your doctor if pain gets worse or doesn't get better in a few weeks.
+Call your health care provider if pain gets worse or does not get better in a few weeks.

 IT band syndrome - aftercare; Iliotibial band friction syndrome - aftercare